Dragonfly Cloud is now available in the AWS Marketplace - learn more

 Conclusion

 ElastiCache Serverless is an exciting product offering, but it's clear that AWS has not designed this service for heavy data workloads, the pricing simply makes no sense.
 If you are running a small cache and want to get up and running quickly, ElastiCache Serverless is probably a really great option for you.
 It's also a great solution for applications with little data but spiky traffic.
-However, if your application requires more than 10GB or 20GB of memory, serverless is not designed or priced for you, and you should look elsewhere.
+However, if your application requires more than 10GB or 20GB of memory, serverless may not be the best fit, and you might want to explore alternatives like Dragonfly Cloud.

 Appendix - Pricing Details